calbasiolodi/Mungana_RD/README.md

 # Mungana_RD
-Some data science studies to assess the Cu mineralisation at Mungana and Red Dome (Chillagoe, NE QLD) with public GSQ data:
+Some data science specific case studies to assess the Cu mineralisation at Mungana and Red Dome (Chillagoe, NE QLD) with public GSQ data:
 The goal is to identify the different types of Cu mineralisation particularly in ambiguous cases where high penalty elements may be offset by discrete "clean" Cu minerals (i.e., chalcopyrite).
 This kind of mineralisation might be hard to identify without machine learning, and here I present an example on how to apply machine learning to identify potentially valuable mineralised zones.
+The data were collected with Minalyzer(TM) and the chosen interval for this particular study is 10 cm, on drill cores 845, 883 (Mungana) and 187 and 997 Red Dome.

-1. Here I present in file Cu_Fe_S.png the limitations of a standard Plotly 4D plot to assess the Cu mineralisation types "Cu vs Fe" with S and As represented by size and shade respectively.
+1. Here I present in  the limitations of a standard Plotly 4D plot to assess the Cu mineralisation types "Cu vs Fe" with S and As represented by size and shade respectively.
 Nonetheless it can quickly illustrate the presence of Cu mineralisations with As well below the standards safety limit (2000 ppm) and high risk Cu mineralisations (oxide with high As) and ambiguous cases (high-grade Cu, S and As) that won't necessarily cluster together.

 <img width="1520" height="809" alt="As_low" src="https://github.com/user-attachments/assets/20b7a0d0-89a6-4200-bca0-7bee709ba18f" />
 <figcaption><i>Figure 1: Datapoints (10 cm interval scan) containing less than 2000 ppm in As.</i></figcaption>
 <img width="1520" height="809" alt="As_high" src="https://github.com/user-attachments/assets/ab42100d-f899-4adb-b529-d15cb54eb3dd" />
-<figcaption><i>Datapoints (10 cm interval scan) containing more than 2000 ppm in As, thus might be unsafe to process.</i></figcaption>
+<figcaption><i>Figure 2: Datapoints (10 cm interval scan) containing more than 2000 ppm in As, thus might be unsafe to process.</i></figcaption>

-2. A PCA and PCA biplot (scikit-learn) is to be presented on the data points with Cu >= 1% (typical economic grade) to evaluate the control factor of high grade Cu / low As mineralisation.
+2. The main focus is drill core Red Dome 997, since it has the highest grade of Cu.
+Thus, A PCA and PCA biplot (scikit-learn) is to be presented on the data points with Cu >= 1% (typical economic grade) to evaluate the type of Cu mineralisation.

 3. In the target dataset only the rows with Cu >=1 (or any other economically valuable grade) are chosen.
 This would avoid engineering additional rows with OneHotEncoder() or pandas.getdummies() that would introduce multicollinearity and overalap with the already present Cu_pct values.
 Removing Cu_pct values in favour of binarised dummies/encoders such as: 0 = (["Cu_pct"] <= 1) & 1 = (["Cu_pct"] >= 1), would distort CoDA significantly paritcualrly in datapoints where Cu is a main componens (e.g., 20%).